What Level Am I?

 One of our frequently asked questions is what level am I and which course or guided trip is right for me?
 Our mission is to give paddlers a clear pathway to help them develop their skills, whether in canoes, kayaks or sea kayaks, so opening the doors to exciting paddling adventures around our beautiful UK rivers and coastlines.
 Let’s help you decide.

-INTRODUCTION Any of our guided trips or courses label INTRODUCTION are ideal for new paddlers.
+Level 1 – Any of our guided trips or courses labelled Level 1 are ideal for new paddlers.
 You might have been on one of our guided family or adult social trips with New Forest Activities or paddled a number of years ago.
 You do not need any experience, but must be fairly fit and comfortable swimming up to 50m or floating (with a flotation device) in deep water.
 Trips will take place in sheltered environments on flat water with distances up to 8kms.

-INTROMEDIATE trips and courses are designed for paddlers moving on from an INTRODUCTION level.
-You should have done a capsize drill or be comfortable with a capsize; don’t worry you don`t need to know how to roll a kayak!
-You should be ready to learn support strokes and to perform different rescues.
+Level 2 – trips and courses are designed for paddlers moving on from a Level 1.
+You should have done a capsize drill or be comfortable with a capsize; don’t worry you don’t need to know how to roll a kayak!
+You should be ready to learn support strokes and perform different rescues.
 Paddling will be planned for calm waters, light wind with small chop and surf.
 Distances covered will be around 10 to 15kms.

-INTERMEDIATE events are designed for paddlers with a year or twos consistent paddling under their belts, or club paddlers.
-Guided trips and coaching will take place in more exposed coastal areas and with distances around 18 – 20km with opportunities for skills development in rock gardens and caves.
-Force 3 winds, tidal steams of 1knt and surf up to 1m.
+Level 3 – events are designed for paddlers with a year or two consistent paddling under their belts, or club paddlers.
+Guided trips and coaching will take place in more exposed coastal areas and with longer distances with opportunities for skills development in rock gardens and caves.
+Force 3 winds, tidal streams of 1knt and surf up to 1m.
 You don`t need to know how to roll but should be either learning or ready to learn and have support strokes to keep you stable in moderate conditions.
 You should be able to perform a deep water rescue effectively and ready to learn a variety of towing and rescue techniques.
 You’ll probably have a few items of kit you’ve bought yourself.

 Our guided trips for sea kayaking will be labelled at the appropriate level on the calendar so you can make sure the trip your booking is most likely to meet your skills levels and we’ll look forward to seeing you on the water.

-To Come Paddling, Do I Need To Learn To Roll?
+To Come Paddling, Do I Need To Be Able To Roll?